Steve Hecht

-Steve James Hecht (born November 12, 1965, in Palm Springs, California) is a performance coach for the Seattle Mariners.
+Steve James Hecht (born November 12, 1965, in Palm Springs, California) is an American performance coach for the Seattle Mariners.
 His job is to focus on mental training.
 Hecht spent three years as the Texas Rangers' performance coach.

 He previously played in the Minor Leagues and has a degree in psychology.

 Playing career

 He previously played in the San Francisco Giants organization, the Montreal Expos organization, the Texas Rangers organization and the Detroit Tigers organization.
 He played one season at the Short-season level, two seasons at the Class-A level, four seasons at the Double-A level and six season at the Triple-A level.

 In eight professional seasons he batted .273 with 721 hits, 116 doubles, 49 triples and 31 home runs in 807 games.